pensjonatus/flash-fiction/blog/poem-report.md

 ---
-title: 'Poem Report'
+title: Poem Report
 date: '2013-04-13'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Zoe was washing the dishes.
 There were a lot, from her friends coming over for